ArvidSilverlock/Pilot.lua-Luau-LSP/README.md

 ## Installation

 Install the [Luau LSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) visual studio code extension.
+If you are running a version <1.33.1 you will need to find and replace `Enum.` with `Enum` in the `global.d.luau` file, make sure you are not in regex mode, as that would cause issues.

 Install [lune](https://lune-org.github.io/docs), a luau runtime.